Parallel Minimum Spanning Forest Computation using Sparse Matrix Kernels: Evaluation

-We study the performance of the implementation to lower time to solution with an increase in node count.
+We study the performance of our implementation with CSP as the node count increases.
 We consider three social-network graphs in Figure \ref{fig:real_world_graphs}(a).
-Orkut and Livejournal show similar scaling results.
-Orkut is relatively denser but has a smaller diameter when compared to Friendster and Livejournal.
-The time per iteration is higher in Orkut, but the number of iterations for the algorithm to converge is higher (by one) for LiveJournal.
+Orkut and LiveJournal show similar scaling results.
+Orkut is relatively denser but has a smaller diameter when compared to Friendster and LiveJournal.
+The time per iteration is higher in Orkut, but the number of iterations for the algorithm to converge is higher by one for LiveJournal.
 On a single node, the multilinear kernel for Orkut takes 1.41s whereas for LiveJournal it is 0.65s, per iteration.
+For a fixed node count, the runtime for each call of the multilinear kernel is fairly constant across iterations.

 Friendster is the largest graph available in the SNAP dataset.

-The smallest number of nodes that can execute Friendster successfully is 4.
-Given the higher number of vertices and edges, both the computation of the multilinear kernel and the communication in the shortcut step per node are expensive.
-We note that the time per iteration for the multilinear kernel achieves good scalability for all the three graphs.
-For a fixed node count, the time per iteration for the multilinear kernel remains fairly constant across iterations.
-But, the overall time per iteration reduces with the progress in the algorithm steps as fewer vector elements need to be updated in the shortcut function.
+The smallest number of nodes that can compute MSF for Friendster successfully is 4.
+Given the extremely large number of vertices and edges, both the computation of the multilinear kernel and the communication in the shortcut step are expensive.
+We note that the runtime for a call of the multilinear kernel achieves good scalability for all the three graphs.
+However, the overall time per iteration reduces as the algorithm progresses since fewer vector elements need to be updated during shortcutting.

-From the DIMACS dataset we pick the road-network graphs Figure \ref{fig:real_world_graphs}(b).
-These graphs have a larger diameter and are sparser.
-On a single node, though the computation time for the multilinear kernel is comparable with that of the Orkut graph, the number of iterations required to compute the MST is roughly doubled.
-The graphs also have 5X to 8X more vertices than Orkut, which translates to higher per iteration time because of the updates to the parent vector in the shortcut function.
-We achieve good strong scaling till 64 nodes with around 26X speedup when using 64X more nodes.
+From the DIMACS dataset~\cite{dimacs} we use the road-network graphs in Figure \ref{fig:real_world_graphs}(b).
+These graphs have a larger diameter and are sparser than the social network graphs.
+On a single node, while the computation time for the multilinear kernel is comparable to that of the Orkut graph, the number of iterations required to compute the MST is roughly doubled.
+These graphs have 5X to 8X more vertices than Orkut, so the runtime per iteration is higher due to complete shortcutting being more expensive.
+We achieve good strong scaling until 64 nodes with around 26X speedup over 1 node.